-- Start the RVG Secondary Fire Drill wizard on the VVR secondary site, where the application service group is offline and the replication group is online as a secondary: - # /opt/VRTSvcs/bin/fdsetup - Read the information on the Welcome screen and press the Enter key.
-2 - 3 The wizard identifies the global service groups.
+- Start the RVG Secondary Fire Drill wizard on the VVR secondary site, where the application service group is offline and the replication group is online as a secondary: - # /opt/VRTSvcs/bin/fdsetup - 2 Read the information on the Welcome screen and press the Enter key. - 3 The wizard identifies the global service groups.
 Enter the name of the service group for the fire drill. - Review the list of volumes in disk group that could be used for a space-optimized snapshot.
 Enter the volumes to be selected for the snapshot.
-Typically, all volumes used by the application, whether replicated or not, should be prepared, otherwise a snapshot might not succeed.
+Typically, all volumes used by the application, whether replicated or not, should be prepared, otherwise a snapshot might not succeed. - Press the Enter key when prompted.